What To Wear In Banff In Winter

 What You Don’t Need to Bring to Banff in Winter

-Club Dresses: There are no clubs in Banff or Canmore, besides the Dancing Sasquatch in Downtown Banff where the Aussie workers hang.
+Club Dresses: There really aren’t many clubs in Banff or Canmore, besides the Dancing Sasquatch in Downtown Banff where the Aussie workers hang.
 There is no need for a short clubbing dress.
 The best thing you’ll find here is a brewery or distillery where you would instantly feel out of place in a short dress.

-Heels: There’s absolutely no scenario in the Canadian Rockies where you will need heels.
+Heels: There’s absolutely no scenario in the Canadian Rockies where you will need heels, especially in the winter.
 Oh yeah, and don’t go hiking in them – that’s a bad idea.

 Bottled Water: The one thing that drives me nuts every summer is the grocery stores that sell cases of bottled water and the visitors who think they need to buy them.
 Not only is this a waste of plastic, but it’s truly unnecessary with the excellent water quality in the valley.
 There is no need to worry about the tap water here.
 It’s SO good and completely fine.
 Please don’t buy bottled water here.